-The table lists applicable percentage ownership based on 16,327,003 shares of common stock outstanding as of March 31, 2015.
-Shares of common stock that may be acquired by an individual or group within 60 days of March 31, 2015, pursuant to the exercise of options, warrants or other rights, are deemed to be beneficially owned by the persons holding these options for the purpose of computing percentage ownership of that person, but are not treated as outstanding for the purpose of computing any other person's ownership percentage.
-The column entitled "Percentage of Shares Beneficially Owned-After this Offering (No Exercise of the Underwriters' Option to Purchase Additional Shares)" is based on shares of our common stock outstanding after this offering, including the shares of our common stock that we are selling in this offering and assumes no exercise of the underwriters' option.
-The column entitled "Percentage of Shares Beneficially Owned-After this Offering (No Exercise Additional Shares)" is based on shares of our common stock outstanding after this offering, including the shares of our common stock that we are selling in this offering and assumes no exercise of the underwriters' option.
-The column entitled "Percentage of Shares Beneficially Owned-After this Offering (Full Exercise of the Underwriters' Option to Purchase Additional Shares)" is based on shares of our common stock outstanding after this offering, including the offering and assumes the exercise in full of the underwriters' option to purchase shares of our common stock that we are selling in this additional shares.
+The table lists applicable percentage ownership based on (i) 16,327,003 shares of common stock outstanding as of June 30, 2015, and (ii) 3,863,391 shares of common stock issued pursuant to conversion of the \$21,000,000 principal amount of the 2020 Convertible Notes through August 7, 2015 which includes 3,333,319 shares related to the underlying 2020 Convertible Notes and 530,072 shares issued pursuant to the interest make-whole provision, which the Company elected to settle in shares; and excludes (i) 1,394,075 shares of common stock issuable upon the exercise of stock options outstanding as of June 30, 2015, at a weighted-average exercise price of \$4.92 per share; and (ii) 56,408 shares of common stock issuable upon the exercise of warrants outstanding as of June 30, 2015, which have an exercise price of \$6.204 per share.
+Shares of common stock that may be acquired by an individual or group within 60 days of June 30, 2015, pursuant to the exercise of options, warrants or other rights, are deemed to be beneficially owned by the persons holding these options for the purpose of computing percentage ownership of that person, but are not treated as outstanding for the purpose of computing any other person's ownership percentage.
+The column entitled "Percentage of Shares Beneficially Owned-After this Offering (No Exercise of the Underwriters' Option to Purchase Additional Shares)" is based on 24,690,394 shares of our common stock outstanding after this offering, including the 4,500,000 shares of our common stock outstanding after this Offering, including the 4,500,000 shares of our common stock outstanding after this offering, including the 4,500,000 shares of our common stock outstanding after this offering, including the 4,500,000 shares of our common stock outstanding after this offering, including the 4,500,000 shares of our common stock outstanding after this offering, including the 4,500,000 shares of our common stock that we are selling in this offering and assumes the exercise in full of the underwriters' op